-- 3.1 "In": Pointing with open palms downward. - 3.2 "Out": Pointing with open palms over the shoulder. - 3.3 Time out: Form a "T" with hands. - 3.4 Let: The index fingers of both hands point upwards. - 3.5 Interruption of match: both palms point forward, with the finger tips pointing upwards. - 3.6 Change of court sides: the hands with open palms rotate one above the other. - 3.7 Step over the service line during the serve: the hands are held parallel to the ground with the open palms to the ground and are alternately moved backward and forward.. - 3.8 The offense of a rule is shown by the colour of the card. - 3.9 The point is attributed to the party in which direction the open palms show. - 3.10 Release of service. - 3.11 Other signs - 3.11.1 To signal which party made a fault press the fist (the side of the offending party) in the open other hand (open hand = other party) while holding both hands over your head. - 3.11.2 To signal a service fault imitate a short service movement with the hand.
+- 3.1 "In": Pointing with open palms downward. - 3.2 "Out": Pointing with open palms over the shoulder. - 3.3 Time out: Form a "T" with hands. - 3.4 Let/repeat: The index fingers of both hands point upwards. - 3.5 Interruption of match: both palms point forward, with the finger tips pointing upwards. - 3.6 Change of court sides: the hands with open palms rotate one above the other. - 3.7 Step over the service line during the serve: the hands are held parallel to the ground with the open palms to the ground and are alternately moved back and forth. - 3.8 An offense to a rule is ounished by a warning or a card. - 3.9 The point is attributed to the party in which direction the open palms show. - 3.10 Release of service. - 3.11 Other signs - 3.11.1 To signal which party made a fault, press the fist (the side of the offending party) in the open other hand (open hand = other party) while holding both hands over your head. - 3.11.2 To signal a service fault imitate a short service movement with the hand.